image of COE students sitting in front of HEDCO fireplace

 • The bachelor of science (BS) degree requires proficiency in mathematics or computer and information science or a combination of the two.

-Students who major in FHS must select one emphasis area in which to complete additional coursework beyond a shared set of core courses.
+Students who major in FHS must select one track in which to complete additional coursework beyond a shared set of core courses.

-• The Prevention Science (PS) emphasis prepares students for graduate studies and careers that will involve prevention-focused program development and evaluation.
+• The Prevention Science (PS) track prepares students for graduate studies and careers that involve prevention-focused program development and evaluation.

-• The Direct Service Intensive (DSI) emphasis prepares students for graduate studies and careers that will involve direct delivery of interventions.
+• The Direct Service Intensive (DSI) track prepares students for graduate studies and careers that involve direct delivery of interventions.

 What can I do with a Family and Human Services degree?

-FHS graduates are prepared to enter the community and social service workforce, which, according to the Bureau of Labor Statistics is “projected to grow 14 percent from 2016 to 2026, faster than the average for all occupations, adding about 371,900 jobs.
-Most projected new jobs in this occupational group are in counselor and social worker occupations.”
+FHS graduates are prepared to enter the community and social service workforce, which, according to the Bureau of Labor Statistics, is “projected to grow 10 percent from 2021 to 2031, faster than the average for all occupations.”
+Projected increases include counselor and social worker occupations.

 A degree in FHS is highly versatile.
 Many students enter the community and social service workforce immediately following graduation in occupations including: